privacybydesign/irma-documentation/yivi-docs/blog/2025-04-14-eudi-wallet-roadmap/index.md

 ### 1. Disclose Idemix credentials over OpenID4VP.

 Idemix credentials are very closely related to [AnonCreds credential formats](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-anoncreds).
 We aim to introduce our own credential format on top of OpenID4VP, this is a first milestone, which improves interoperability with Relying Parties in the ecosystem.
 To improve interoperability we will investigate the required effort of integrating with existing verifiers of the EUDI-wallet open source projects.
-In this way we make it fully transparent what changes are required to interop with Yivi.
+In this way we make it fully transparent what changes are required to interoperate with Yivi.

 Since `OpenID for Verifiable Presentations - draft 26` removed DIF Presentation Exchange as a query language we will focus on DCQL as a query language.

 ### 2. Support for ECDSA signatures over OpenId4VCI.
 The second milestone should enable us to issue non Zero Knowledge Proof credential to Yivi.
-This is needed because our long-term goal is to enable users to issue at least their PID credential to Yivi, next to that we see lots of government bodies exploring the possibility of issuing data themselves, such as `annual income`, `student status`, `working status`, etc.
+This is needed because our long-term goal is to enable users to issue at least their PID credential to Yivi.
+Next to that we see lots of government bodies exploring the possibility of issuing data themselves, such as `annual income`, `student status`, `working status`, etc.

-Our current assumption is that these governmental bodies will leverage batch issuance of ES256 signatures to preserve some sort of privacy, but hopefully in the future they will also support privacy first credential schemes such as BBS#.
+Our current assumption is that these governmental bodies will leverage batch issuance of ECDSA signatures to preserve some sort of privacy, but hopefully in the future they will also support privacy first credential schemes such as BBS+.

 ### 3. Multi trust scheme support
 The third milestone will be alligning Yivi with the EUDI trust model.
 This will encompass a lot of things, but we are closely following the [NL Public Reference Wallet](https://github.com/MinBZK/nl-wallet) and keeping track of their choices.
 We do not have a detailed plan of approach yet, but we will be actively researching the following topics: